 You are never too young to make your Will.
-If there are people in your life who you care for, making a will is the only way to ensure they are taken care of in the way you would have wanted in the event of your death.
-Making a Will ensures that the right things go to the right people.
-It means you decide who looks after your young children and allows you to choose who sorts out your affairs after you’ve gone.
-It also has the potential to reduce the amount of inheritance tax you might have to pay.
-It can help avoid family squabbles.
-A Will saves everyone a lot of worry and at such a difficult time, it makes life easier for those who are left behind to manage your affairs.
+If there are people in your life who you care for, making a Will is the only way to ensure they are taken care of in the way you would want them to be.
+A Will saves everyone a lot of worry and at such a difficult time, it makes life easier for those who are left managing your affairs.

-There are many reasons why you should make or review a Will.
-Some include:
+There are many reasons why you should make or review a Will:

-- If you have children or step-children under 18 and you are the sole parent with legal Parental Responsibility, you can appoint someone of your choice to be their guardian.
-If you don’t, your children will pass into Local Authority care until the courts decide who they should live with
+- If you have children or step-children under 18 and you are the sole parent with legal Parental Responsibility, you can appoint someone of your choice to be their guardian, not the Court

 - You can make more precise and better financial provision if you have a disabled or vulnerable person in your care